srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/src/parseDBLP/README.md

 The code has a dependency to some xml library. read comment at top of cpp file.

+## DBLP graph of all authors informaiton

+There are total 3352556 number of nodes and 11892185 number of edges.

+Authors collaboration more than 1 time generated graph has 1216501 number of nodes and 2393254 number of edges.

 # Output

 The format of the output edgelist file is a standard space separated edge list: